rajiniram5556/livepost-application/README.md

 specially we want to see the preview of the image what we are uploading we have to add img tag in the post-edit html

+step17:edit a post
+adding a param for route
+note:if we want mention a parameter we can mention like below post-edit/:index note:to read all parameters we have to use activated route private route:ActivatedRoute)

+this.route.params.subscribe((params:Params)=>{
+      if(params['index']){
+        console.log(params['index']);

+    }